WDPS-Team/Large-Scale-Entity-Linking/README.md

 ## 4. Discussion and Conclusion

 Overall, we believe that our entity linking, given the current limitations that we only use context-independent ranking methods, scores very well.
 Over the last iterations we were able to improve, precision, recall and as a result the F1 score significantly, especially due to using the latent meaning and Wikipedia-based data in entity ranking and DragNet in text extraction.
+Furthermore, we believe that adding additional context-dependent features and coherence measurements to the pipeline would provide even better scores, but could not be implemented in such way that it would improve the scores due to the given time limit.

 <p align="center">
     <img src="docs/score_development.svg" id="img-score_development"/>